ouyangshiliang/mac2mqtt/README.md

-# Mac2MQTT (updated)
+# Mac2MQTT

 `mac2mqtt` is a program that allows viewing and controlling some aspects of computers running macOS via MQTT.

-This repo is a fork of bessarabov/mac2mqtt, that fixes bugs and adds features.
+This repo is a fork of bessarabov/mac2mqtt, that fixes bugs and adds some possibilities for the config.yaml (in example login without password).
+Furthermore.
+The commands topic for displaywake or sleep is conform to the home assistant mqtt topic with /set, see below.

+---

 It publishes to MQTT: